-How Men's Golf Leagues Work at Grand Junction Courses
+How our Golf Leagues Work at Grand Junction Courses

-A men's golf league is pretty simple.
+A golf league is pretty simple.
 You sign up before the season starts, get a set tee time on a weekday evening, and show up each week to play and post your score.
-Your scores count all season long toward standings in your flight.

 The deal is simple.
 Show up every week, play your round, turn in your card, and come back next week.
 It's the most steady golf you'll play all year.
 And the guys you go up against week after week turn into the guys you grab a beer with after the round.